Official says oil tanker hit by bomb-carrying drone off Oman

 The U.S. also blamed Iran for a series of attacks occurring off the coast of the United Arab Emirates in 2019.
 Tehran then had begun escalating its nuclear program following the U.S.’ unilateral withdraw from its atomic deal with world powers.

+In 2021, a suspected Iranian drone strike hit the Israeli-associated oil tanker Mercer Street off Oman, killing two people onboard.

 Iranian state media did not immediately acknowledge the attack on the Pacific Zircon.
+It wasn’t immediately clear where the vessel was Wednesday.
+Satellite-tracking data from late Tuesday provided by MarineTraffic.com put the vessel deep in the Arabian Sea after leaving the Omani port of Sohar.

+Since the collapse of Iran’s nuclear deal, nonproliferation experts warn the Islamic Republic now has enough enriched uranium to make at least one nuclear weapon if it chose, though Tehran insists its program is peaceful.

+Iran also has been lashing out at its perceived enemies abroad amid monthslong nationwide protests now challenging its theocracy.